Back To Search Results

 Etiology

-Nasal choanae develop between the third and seventh embryonic weeks, following the rupture of the vertical epithelial fold between the olfactory groove and the roof of the primary oral cavity (stomodeum).
-The following theories have been proposed to explain the pathogenesis of choanal atresia: the persistence of the buccopharyngeal membrane, the persistence of the nasobuccal membrane of Hochstetter, the incomplete resorption of the nasopharyngeal mesoderm, and the local misdirection of neural crest cell migration.
-These theories are associated with molecular and genetic studies to give further insights into the pathogenesis of choanal atresia.[4][5]
+The choanae develop between the 3rd and 7th embryonic weeks, following the rupture of the vertical epithelial fold between the olfactory groove and the stomodeum, the roof of the primary oral cavity.[7]
+While the precise mechanisms remain elusive, the following theories have been proposed to explain the pathogenesis of choanal atresia:

 Epidemiology